binance/binance-spot-api-docs/testnet/fix-api.md

 ## General Information

+FIX connections require TLS encryption.
+Please either use native TCP+TLS connection or set up a local proxy such as [stunnel](https://www.stunnel.org/) to handle TLS encryption.

+**FIX sessions only support Ed25519 keys.** </br>
+You can setup and configure your API key permissions on [Spot Test Network](https://testnet.binance.vision/).

 ### FIX API order entry sessions

 - Endpoint is: `tcp+tls://fix-oe.testnet.binance.vision:9000`
 - Supports placing orders, canceling orders, and querying current limit usage.
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` are allowed to connect.
+- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

 ### FIX API Drop Copy sessions

 - Endpoint is: `tcp+tls://fix-dc.testnet.binance.vision:9000`
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.

-QuickFix schema file can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).
+- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

-FIX connections require TLS encryption.
-Please either use native TCP+TLS connection or set up a local proxy such as [stunnel](https://www.stunnel.org/) to handle TLS encryption.

-### API Key Permissions

-To access the FIX API order entry sessions, your API key must be configured with the `FIX_API` permission.

-To access the FIX Drop Copy sessions, your API key must be configured with either `FIX_API_READ_ONLY` or `FIX_API` permission.

-**FIX API order entry and Drop Copy sessions only support Ed25519 keys.**

-You can setup and configure your API key permissions on [Spot Test Network](https://testnet.binance.vision/).
+### Fix Market Data sessions

+* Endpoint is: `tcp+tls://fix-md.testnet.binance.com:9000`
+* Supports market data streams and active instruments queries.
+* Does not support placing or canceling orders.
+* Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.
+* QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-md.xml).

 <a id="orderedmode"></a>